jedjoud10/cflake-engine/README.md

 * Archetypal multithreaded ECS built to be used in conjunction with the World Events and Systems
 * Custom Graphics API built on top of WGPU
 * GPU Voxel generation and Octree Terrain (disabled temporarily)
-* Asynchronous asset loader and utility thread pool
+* Asynchronous asset loader using Rayon threads
 * Input handling with gamepad support (gilrs) and keybinding serialization / deserialization
-* Custom sound support through CPAL and directional audio through HRTF (TODO)
+* Custom sound support through CPAL (kinda works)

 # State of each crate:
 ## Legend